jlwoolf/balatro-loader-api/README.md

 ## Convention

 Below is the convention definition for mods that can use the Loader API.
-Wherever you see `{{mod-name}}` or `{{MOD_ID}}` you should replace with variables specific to your mod.
+Wherever you see `{{mod-name}}` or `{{MOD_ID}}` you should replace with variables specific to your mod, along with preferably following the naming convention used.

 ### Directory Structure

 The directory of your mod should be structured as below, with all the files related to the mod contained inside the `src` directory.
 A different name along with additional directories to load can be configured in the `init` function options.

 ```
 {{mod-name}}